 Many dentists set aside a certain amount of time every day for dental emergencies.
 If your situation has come up during your dentist’s normal hours, they may be able to see you faster than expected.

-Outside of work hours, many dentists will have information on their answering machine or website directing patients to trusted places to go in case of an emergency, so your dentist is still a great first point of contact.
+Outside of work hours, many dentists will have information on their answering machine or website directing patients to trusted places to go in case of an emergency, whilst other family and emergency dental practices like Oral Health Associates provide 24/7 care, so are always available to help.
+This means that your dentist is still a great first point of contact.

 Check your insurance provider’s network

 The last thing anyone needs to add to the stress of a medical emergency is a steep bill.
 If you have dental insurance, your insurance provider should have a list online of the dentists near you that take your insurance.

 Many insurance providers’ websites will even allow you to search for dentists with after hours and emergency availability directly, saving you the hassle of matching your insurance needs to dentists’ availability.

 Going to the hospital is a last resort